 On this page

-Record low global interest rates and low investment returns from the defensive asset classes traditionally favoured by security-conscious retirees — like term deposits and bonds — are having a significant impact.
-Although there is no ‘correct’ investment mix for retirees, an emphasis on capital preservation and safety often makes the ultra-low interest rate problem worse.
+Ultra-low interest rates make retirement planning difficult and low returns from the defensive asset classes traditionally favoured by retirees — like term deposits and bonds — are making the situation even tougher.

 Where does your retirement income come from?